Skip to content

 In Summary

-Resource guarding doesn’t mean your dog is aggressive—it’s simply a sign they feel the need to protect what they value.
+Resource guarding in dogs is a natural but manageable behaviour.
+By understanding the reasons behind it, recognising the signs, responding appropriately, and employing effective training techniques, you can help your dog feel more secure and reduce guarding behaviours.
+Resource guarding does not mean your dog is aggressive—it's a sign they feel the need to protect what they value.
 With patience and positive training, you can help your dog overcome this behaviour and enjoy a happier, more relaxed life.

 Disclaimer: The entire contents of this email and website are not to be taken as medical advice.
 The team at Pet Squad Pty Ltd trading as PetWell encourages you to make your own pet healthcare decisions based on your research and in partnership with a qualified pet healthcare professional.